Mark 10:46-52 A Blind Beggar 2/29/2004 <->

 yet we do not read anywhere that Jesus indeed 2/29/2004

-a purely historical fashion, then we cannot understand what God is telling us here
+the Bible in a purely historical fashion, then we cannot understand what God is

-This is parabolic language to indicate how desperate the situation for every human
+spiritually.
+This is parabolic language to indicate how desperate the situation

 was, or is, if you are still unsaved.
 God says in 2Tim 2:26, "And